gnd/glslr/README.md

 cd glslr
 make
 ```
-Please note that you can edit the src/makefile to turn off v4l2 support, simply by changing VIDEO=yes or VIDEO=no before compilation.
+Please note that you can edit the src/makefile to enable/disable v4l2 support, simply by changing VIDEO=yes or VIDEO=no before compilation.
+V4l2 support is disabled when compiing on Mac OSX.

 ## Usage: